 There are multiple versions across Scandinavia and Finland, from the Arctic SnowHotel to the original Ice Hotel.
 Usually these complexes are rebuilt from scratch every winter, making them a different experience year on year.

-You’ll find ice restaurants, ice bars, saunas to warm up and stunning ice sculptures.
+You’ll find ice restaurants, ice bars, saunas to warm up in and stunning ice sculptures.
 If you’re worried about staying the night, don’t be!
 You’ll sleep inside warm sleeping bags and atop reindeer furs.

 - Browse these ice hotel packages for Lapland